cultuurnet/apidocs/projects/uitdatabank/docs/terminology.md

 If the place is published, it will also be published in [online calendars](#online-calendar) for interested visitors to find them, or to find other events located at the same place.

 Places created as a draft that do not get published can still be used as [locations](#location) for events, but will not be visible in search results in online calendars.

+Find out more about places in the [What are places?](entry-api/places/introduction.md) guide.

 ## Offer